Psykotikism/Mutant_Tanks/INFORMATION.md

 # Information
 > There is information about each setting and ability below.
+All of these settings have default values if they are left incomplete or empty.

 ## Plugin Settings